Dun-Njuguna/Quiz-Board/README.md

 ## Technologies used
-This project has been written in two programming languages, HTML which is used to create the basic skeleton of the pages and CSS which is used to style it.This languages ore dependent on each other in order for a web page to appear fully backed.
+This project has been written in programming languages, like HTML which is used to create the basic skeleton of the pages and CSS which is used to style it.This languages ore dependent on each other in order for a web page to appear fully backed.
 The logical part of the application is created out of javascript, which is used to collect user answers and then display their score.

 ### 1.CSS(Cascading style sheet)